Accelerating Trust-Region Methods: An Attempt to Balance Global and Local Efficiency: Introduction

 The first method, \emph{Accelerated Trust-Region Method with Local Detection} (\Cref{alg.accelerated utr}), implements a local detection mechanism (\Cref{alg.local detection}) that automatically identifies and ``dives into'' the quadratic convergence regions.
 This design yields an improved global worst-case oracle complexity of $\tilde{O}(\epsilon^{-1/3})$, while achieving a local quadratic rate of convergence.
 To our best knowledge, this is the first accelerated SOM that provably achieves both $\tilde{O}(\epsilon^{-1/3})$ global oracle complexity and local quadratic convergence.

-The second method, \emph{Accelerated Trust-Region Extragradient Method} (\Cref{alg.ms accelerated utr}), is designed to persuit the limits of global performance, reaching the near-optimal global oracle complexity of $\tilde{O}(\epsilon^{-2/7})$, but loses the excellent local convergence.
-Thus, our analysis and experiments reveal a phase transition in accelerated trust-region type methods: pushing global efficiency to its limits naturally entails a trade-off with local performance.
-Such a phase transition occurs due to the loss of local detection in \Cref{alg.ms accelerated utr} when pursuing the near-optimal global convergence rate, where the primal regularizer $\sigma$ is set prior to determining the extrapolation point that is used in the \ref{eq.newTR} oracle~(as in \Cref{alg.accelerated utr}).
+The second method, \emph{Accelerated Trust-Region Extragradient Method} (\Cref{alg.ms accelerated utr}), is designed to pursuit the limits of global performance, reaching the near-optimal global oracle complexity of $\tilde{O}(\epsilon^{-2/7})$, but does not retain the same local quadratic guarantee.
+Thus, our analysis and experiments reveal a phase-transition-like phenomenon in accelerated trust-region type methods: pushing global efficiency to its limits naturally entails a trade-off with local performance.
+This behavior is caused by the fact that, in \Cref{alg.ms accelerated utr}, the primal regularizer must be selected through an extragradient search coupled with the extrapolation point, which prevents the simple $\lambda=0$ local-detection mechanism used in \Cref{alg.accelerated utr}.

 Our theoretical findings are corroborated by numerical experiments.
-On a global scale, all accelerated SOMs, including ours and \cite{nesterov2008accelerating,monteiro2013accelerated}, consistently outperform the non-accelerated trust-region method~\cite{jiang2024nonconvexityuniversaltrustregionmethod} and cubic Newton method~\cite{nesterov2006cubic}.
+On a global scale, the accelerated trust-region methods and the accelerated cubic regularized Newton method~\cite{nesterov2008accelerating} consistently outperform the non-accelerated counterparts~\cite{jiang2026beyond,nesterov2006cubic}.
 Locally, \Cref{alg.accelerated utr} exhibits quadratic convergence, and \atrms{} cannot retain superlinear convergence near the solution, similar to the empirical conclusions in \cite{carmon2022optimal,jiang2024accelerated,huang2024inexact}.
-These findings again confirm the necessity of local detection.
+These findings confirm the necessity of local detection for retaining local quadratic convergence in TR-type methods.